Fingerprints of a Killer

 The connection of fungal infection to moldy marijuana isn’t a recently discovered phenomena.
 A 1981 study by the Milwaukee County General Hospital found evidence of fungus in the blood of 11 out of 12 marijuana smokers.

 Infection Risk when Vaporizing or Smoking Tobacco and Marijuana

 The threat of fungal infection is historically deadly, especially when introduced directly into respiratory or nervous systems.

 Studies have shown that tobacco and marijuana harvests may yield significant amounts of fungal spores and plant pathogens such as Aspergillus.
 Aspergillus is associated with serious diseases in humans and animals.

-Acute invasive aspergillosis is a from that grows into body tissue, and is most common in those with weakened immune systems such as chemotherapy or AIDS patients.
+Acute invasive aspergillosis is a form that grows into body tissue and is most common in those with weakened immune systems such as chemotherapy or AIDS patients.
 It is also known as a cause for neonatal infections.

-- Invasive aspergillosis has been described in association with marijuana smoking in two cancer patients on chemotherapy, two leukaemia patients, a renal transplant recipient, and a few patients with AIDS.
+- Invasive aspergillosis has been described in association with marijuana smoking in two cancer patients on chemotherapy, two leukemia patients, a renal transplant recipient, and a few patients with AIDS.

 - There have been two reported cases of ABPA associated with moldy marijuana.
 Given the frequency of asthma and ABPA, and the high frequency of marijuana usage amongst young people, these cases may represent a tiny proportion of those affected.